Welcome to the website for the Hundson Area Neighbourhood Plan.

 A Neighbourhood Plan is the community’s shared vision for our neighbourhood that will help shape the growth of our local area.
 It allows us to have a say in how many new homes and businesses will be built, where we want them, and what infrastructure and community facilities are provided to support them.
-Once the Plan is drafted, the community will be asked to vote on whether or not to accept it.
+After our Plan was drafted, the community voted to accept it at Referendum.

 Why do we need a Neighbourhood Plan?

-Once agreed, our Neighbourhood Plan will be a material consideration in all future planning applications decided by East Herts District Council, so if the community as a whole think no more housing should be provided, it can say so and if it decides more housing should be provided in the Area it can influence the number, the location and the mix to ensure it is the right housing for our community.
+Now agreed, our Neighbourhood Plan is a material consideration in all future planning applications decided by East Herts District Council.
+As new housing is proposed, the Plan will influence the number, the location and the mix to ensure it is the right housing for our community.

 This is not just about housing though, and while it will help to protect against speculative development, it is also about deciding how we can make sure Hunsdon is a good place to live for existing and future residents of all ages.

 It allows us to set Policy that can help us to protect and preserve our rich local heritage and green spaces as well as encourage employment opportunities that seek to meet business needs in the community.

 What locations does the Hunsdon Area Neighbourhood Plan cover?

 Most of you will have will know about the EHDC Plan to build a series of “Garden Villages” mainly in the area of Gilston and Eastwick but partly in the parish of Hunsdon as part of the re-development of Harlow New Town.
 This involves the building of at least 3,000 houses by 2033 and another 7,000 after that date.